RickCogley/Github-Markdown-Reference/README.md

 <a name="links"/>
 > ## Links

 Markdown allows you to create inline or reference links.
 Inline links have all the information for the link included inline in the document (``[eSolia Inc.](http://www.esolia.com)``), whereas reference links simply refer to a code elsewhere in the document (``[eSolia Inc.][1]``).
 The point to reference links is to allow you to keep your document tidy, so that it's easier to read.
-You can also

 ### <img title="octocat" alt="octocat" src="https://assets-cdn.github.com/images/icons/emoji/octocat.png" height="25" width="25" align="absmiddle"> Github Style